Confidence is attractive.

-Marisa Peer shares here eleven qualities you could adopt right now to increase your personal value and self-worth…
+Marisa Peer, celebrity therapist shares here eleven qualities you could adopt right now to increase your personal value and self-worth.

 11 Qualities That Show True Self-Esteem

-These qualities and characterisitcs show true self-esteem.
+These qualities and characteristics show true self-esteem.
 Boost them for increased confidence, better performance, health and happiness: